 Student portfolios can help teachers, students, parents, and administrators recognize the value of a STEM program, and they can be a tool for identifying areas of challenge and growth beyond the subjects that are traditionally graded.
 As your students maintain their own portfolios, they’ll continually reflect on their STEM work and set related goals.
 You’ll empower them to take ownership of their own learning and help them to foster a growth mindset related to STEM content areas and 21st century skills, including collaboration, communication, inquiry thinking, and problem solving.

 As a teacher, I love finding ready to use resources to send home with my students to help prevent the dreaded “summer slide.”
 As a mom, I really appreciate easy ideas to keep kids busy during the summer without over reliance on a screen or my over involvement, but with cheap materials that I probably already have on hand.

 Here are 30 relatively cheap and easy ideas that will engage elementary age kids in STEAM activities over the summer.

 As I’ve learned more about STEM education, I’ve developed a better understanding of the nuances of many related terms, and I thought it might be helpful to make a list here!
 I'm also sharing a free engineering design process poster set.

+Get a copy of these ideas and free Pi Day printables delivered to your email!
 Call me a nerd if you’d like, but I’ll unabashedly claim Pi Day as my absolute favorite holiday as a teacher!
-Obviously, I love the yearly excuse to eat a few bites of every kind of pie imaginable (so much so, in fact, that I’ve started hosting a yearly Pi Day party at my house … Continue reading Pi Day Activities in 5th Grade
+Obviously, I love the yearly excuse to eat a few bites of every kind of pie imaginable (so much … Continue reading Pi Day Activities in 5th Grade